 Sharon has extensive experience in Project Management, Business Administration and Customer Services.
-She has also worked as an Assistant Teacher in the education sector.
-She helps with the smooth running of the office, and supporting the Board and staff team in their activities.
+She has also worked as a Teaching Assistant.
+Sharon helps with the smooth running of the office, supporting the Board and staff team in their activities.

 Val has lived or worked in Cambridgeshire since leaving Loughborough University in 1985 as a Human Psychology graduate and Science and PE teacher.
-Her formal training and career developed in the field of health improvement and learning the science and art of putting evidence of what works to improve services into practice.
-A member of the Faculty of Public Health, Val maintains up to date professional development and good standing.
-Val has been a member of a number of boards - locally at Cambridgeshire Health Authority in the late 1990’s, regionally for the Health Development Agency and most recently at NICE where she was Implementation Director.
+Her formal training and career developed in the field of health improvement and the science and art of putting evidence of what works to improve services into practice.
+A member of the Faculty of Public Health, Val maintains up to date professional development.
+Val has been a member of a number of boards; locally at Cambridgeshire Health Authority in the late 1990’s, regionally for the Health Development Agency, at NICE where she was Implementation Director, and currently as a Non Executive Director at East North Hertfordshire NHS Trust (ENHT).
 Over 10 years at NICE Val interacted extensively with NHS and Local Authority organisations and their regulatory or support agencies to help get NICE guidance into practice.
-Val established the NICE independent committee for the QOF (quality outcomes in primary care) and was the start-up director for Quality Standards.
+Val established the NICE independent committee for Quality Outcomes Framework in primary care and was the start-up director for NICE Quality Standards.
 The large library of these quality standards - all based on evidence of effectiveness, safety and experience - now provide a powerful message to people about what high quality care should be like across a range of health and social care topic areas and how to measure it.
-Val has a volunteering background working in a hospital abroad, as a Trustee then Chair for Cambridgeshire youth charity Sexyouality, and currently with the Alzheimer’s Society policy and research panels.
-She brings an in depth knowledge of the health and social care system and of the issues to do with change and implementation of best practice in challenging times.
-A lover of sports and exercise, Val brings her energy, team working experience and high expectation of success to the role of Healthwatch Cambridgeshire Chair alongside her other unpaid and independent consultancy activities.
+Val Chairs the Patient Experience Committee at ENHT and deputy chair for Quality and safety Committee.
+She is the Board champion for safeguarding and for diversity and inclusion.
+A lover of sports and exercise and Trustee of local partnership organisation Living Sport, Val brings her energy, team working experience and high expectation of success to the role of Healthwatch Cambridgeshire and Peterborough Chair alongside her other independent consultancy activities.

-Frances is the Director of Cambridgeshire Hearing Help (formerly CAMTAD) a local charity that supports people with hearing loss.
-She was part of the NHS team commissioning hearing services in 2011, and is a member of the national body, the Hearing Loss and Deafness Alliance, that works to make the government and others more aware of the impact of these conditions on health and wellbeing.
+Frances was for nine years until 2017 the Director of Cambridgeshire Hearing Help (formerly CAMTAD) a local charity that supports people with hearing loss.
+She was the patient representative on the NHS team commissioning hearing services in 2011, and is a member of the national body, the Hearing Loss and Deafness Alliance, that works to raise awareness nationally of the impact of these conditions on health and wellbeing.
 Frances’ first career was as a lawyer but she moved into the field of learning and development and has an MA in Management and Organisational Learning from Lancaster University.
+She recently completed a post-graduate certificate in Advanced Hearing Therapy at Aston University.
 She is especially interested the manner in which health and social care services are delivered and how this impacts on health outcomes.
-She is currently undertaking a Post Graduate Certificate in Hearing Therapy at Aston University.
+She represents Healthwatch on the Patient Reference Group.

-My interest in the NHS stems from working as a medical secretary for 18 years at Westminster Hospital, followed by a move to Peterborough in 1988.
-I became involved with Macmillan Cancer Support in 1989 and chaired the local fundraising committee for about 12 years.
-I joined the Patient and Public forum at its inception and remained a participant for most of the intervening period in LINKs followed by Healthwatch.
-Over the years, I have served on the ‘Hospital at Home’ committee and was Chair of the Board of Trustees for the ‘Friends of the Hospital’ for about 10 years.
-I have particular interest in cancer services, ENT and musculo-skeletal problems.
-I teach an OAP dance class and have been a Magistrate since 1999, giving me a wide range of contacts of different ages and backgrounds and have always encouraged people to talk to me about their experiences of medical services in this region.
+Susan became interested in the NHS from working as a medical secretary for 18 years at Westminster Hospital.
+She has a particular interest in cancer services, ENT and musculo-skeletal problems.
+In 1989 she became involved with Macmillan Cancer Support and still Chairs the local fundraising committee.
+Susan joined the Patient and Public forum at its inception and remained a participant for most of the intervening period in LINKs followed by Healthwatch.
+Over the years she has served on the ‘Hospital at Home’ committee and is Chair of the Board of Trustees for the ‘Friends of the Hospital’.
+She has recently retired as a Magistrate after 20 years’ service and she teaches an older persons’ dance class so this gives her a wide range of contacts of different ages and backgrounds.
+Susan continues to encourage people to talk to her about their experiences of medical and social services in this area.

 Until recently, Sue was a senior health improvement professional working within a Public Health Directorate in Cambridgeshire.
 Sue has worked in health improvement since 1987 and in the NHS since 1974.
 Sue’s professional practice has been grounded in the principles of community development when delivering programmes within local communities.
 Based on her experience of working strategically, she is interested in understanding the role of leadership in the delivery of high quality public services, as well as how the voices of people seldom heard can influence local health, including public health, strategy.
 Sue studied Health Sciences at the University of East Anglia, and more recently Evidence Informed Decision Making at London South Bank University.
 Sue has participated in the National Public Health Leadership scheme.